 According to the State Bank of Vietnam (SBV), by the end of the second quarter, credit growth of the entire system reached 6%.

-This is an impressive breakthrough, raising expectations that the entire industry will achieve the credit growth target of 15% this year, especially when in the first two months of the year, credit recorded negative growth.
+This is an impressive breakthrough, raising expectations for the entire industry to achieve the 15% credit growth target this year.
+Especially when in the first two months of the year, credit recorded negative growth.

 However, this growth rate makes public opinion inevitably raise questions related to credit quality.